yulunwu123/receipt-processor-api/README.md

 ```

 ### Potential Improvements
-I would implement a data validation pipeline to ensure that the incoming data adheres to the expected structure, instead of iteratively going checking each attribute in the service layer function.
-A combination of `class-validator` and `class-transformer`, and a global validation pipeline should handle type checking in the controller layer.
+I would implement a data validation pipeline to ensure that the incoming data adheres to the expected structure, instead of iteratively checking each attribute in the service layer function.
+For example, a combination of `class-validator` and `class-transformer`, bootstrapped with a global validation pipeline.
-In a real-world scenaio, I would use Logger to track events, errors, or any unexpected behaviors to improve the maintainability and debugging of the application.
+In a real-world scenaio,

+I would also use Logger to track events, errors, or any unexpected behaviors to improve the maintainability and debugging of the application.